Diebbo/SussySO/DOCUMENTAZIONE.md

    *     – The Swap Pool table and a Swap Mutex process that must provide mutex access to the
    *        swap table using message passing [Section 4.1].
    *     – Each (potentially) sharable peripheral I/O device can have a process for it.
 These process
-   *        will be used to receive complex requests (i.e. to write of a string to a terminal) and request
+   *        will be used to receive complex requests (i.e. to write a string to a terminal) and request
    *        the correct DoIO service to the SSI (this feature is optional and can be delegated directly
    *        to the SST processes to simplify the project).
    *  • Initialize and launch eight SST, one for each U-procs.
    *  • Terminate after all of its U-proc “children” processes conclude.
 This will drive Process Count
    *      to one, triggering the Nucleus to invoke HALT.
-Wait for 8 messages, that should be send when
+Wait for 8 messages, that should be sent when
    *      each SST is terminated.
    */